 Details on required course certificates can be found in the examination regulations.

 In B. Ed., a third subject can also be taken (further examination) (certificate course) from the 5th semester of B. Ed.
 For this, students complete approx. six modules from the regular B. Ed. and M. Ed.
-The relevant state directive is not yet in place; as soon as it is, the details will be published here.

 Where can I find out more?